 2. In a rising rate scenario, assets will re-price faster and will earn more.
 For the same rate shock the change in the market value of assets and liabilities will net off and the sign of the change will depend on the magnitude of their difference and the sign of the gap.

-3. Rather than doing the detailed step by step calculations we have done here, positive and negative gaps by a given maturity bucket can be used to calculate the impact of changing interest rates on earnings (net interest income) as well as market value of shareholder’s equity.
+3. Rather than doing the detailed step by step calculations, we have done here, positive and negative gaps by a given maturity bucket can be used to calculate the impact of changing interest rates on earnings (net interest income) as well as the market value of shareholder’s equity.

 Is point number 3 above really true?
 Can you reconcile the answers presented earlier using maturity and rate gaps?
-Go ahead and attempt it using the data presented in the case study above.
-We reproduce Figure 6 with the example of a simple rate shock impacting shareholders value.
+Go ahead and attempt it using the data presented in the asset liability management case study above.
+We reproduce Figure 6 with the example of a simple rate shock impacting shareholders’ value.